ales27pm/monGARS_expo/GITHUB_SETUP.md

 # Run the setup script
 cd /home/user/workspace
 ./setup-github.sh

+# Optional: override the fallback branch name if HEAD is detached
+# DEFAULT_BRANCH=release ./setup-github.sh
 ```

 The script will:

 - ✅ Create the `monGARS_expo` repository on GitHub
 - ✅ Add it as a remote named `github`
 - ✅ Commit all changes
 - ✅ Push the complete codebase
 - ✅ Create an initial release (v1.0.0)

+> **Branch tip:** The automation keeps your current branch name.
+If you're in a detached `HEAD`, set `DEFAULT_BRANCH` before running the script to choose the fallback branch.

 ---